PaulStoffregen/OneWire/readme.md

 - simplify pin-access and interrupt-handling
 - improve onewire class-interface (it was possible to copy the object, ...)
 - reduce size of data types if possible, more const correctness and more explicit code
-- get rid of plain old c and decide on one code style
+- get rid of most ancient c and cpp code and reduce language mix
+- decide on one code style - Allman braces - was closest to main style in original

 Version 2.3
 - Unknown chip fallback mode, Roger Clark